sebnitu/vrembem/README.md

 ## About

 Vrembem is a front-end CSS component library written with the goal of making available common web interface patterns.
-This allows developers and designers to implement robust components into their web projects while keeping them flexible and customizable through the use of the [BEM methodology](https://en.bem.info/methodology/) and [Sass](https://sass-lang.com/)<a href="#user-content-n-1" name="nref-1">\*</a>.
+This allows developers and designers to implement robust components into their web projects while keeping them flexible and customizable through the use of the [BEM methodology](https://en.bem.info/methodology/) and [Sass CSS extension language](https://sass-lang.com/).

 Vrembem is the passion project of Sebastian Nitu, UI designer and front-end developer.
 It was created out of the need to reduce repetitive work and allow the focus of unique aspects in a project.
 Vrembem is constantly being improved and tweaked to make it's use as delightful as possible.